jpndium/jpndium/README.md

-# jd
+# jpnd

-Japanese Data (JD), a repository of data related to the Japanese language.
+A repository of data related to the Japanese language.

 ## Getting Started